pingcap/tidb-operator/en/configure-a-tidb-cluster.md

 #### PD/TiKV/TiDB

-The deployed cluster topology by default has 3 PD Pods, 3 TiKV Pods, and 2 TiDB Pods.
-In this deployment topology, the scheduler extender of TiDB Operator requires at least 3 nodes in the Kubernetes cluster to provide high availability.
+The deployed cluster topology by default has three PD Pods, three TiKV Pods, and two TiDB Pods.
+In this deployment topology, the scheduler extender of TiDB Operator requires at least three nodes in the Kubernetes cluster to provide high availability.
 You can modify the `replicas` configuration to change the number of pods for each component.

 > **Note:**
 >
-> If the number of Kubernetes cluster nodes is less than 3, 1 PD Pod goes to the Pending state, and neither TiKV Pods nor TiDB Pods are created.
-When the number of nodes in the Kubernetes cluster is less than 3, to start the TiDB cluster, you can reduce both the number of PD Pods and the number of TiKV Pods in the default deployment to `1`.
+> If the number of Kubernetes cluster nodes is less than three, one PD Pod goes to the Pending state, and neither TiKV Pods nor TiDB Pods are created.
+When the number of nodes in the Kubernetes cluster is less than three, to start the TiDB cluster, you can reduce both the number of PD Pods and the number of TiKV Pods in the default deployment to `1`.

 #### Enable TiFlash